emrgnt-cmplxty/fermi/docs/docs/4.tools/js-sdk.md

 title: JavaScript SDK
 ---

 JavaScript is the most popular programming language, used by nearly 14 million developers worldwide.
 You can write smart-contracts in JavaScript or Typescript, and our SDK will pack them with a lightweight runtime.
-This can then be compiled into a single Wasm file that can be deployed into the Axion network.
+This can then be compiled into a single Wasm file that can be deployed into the Fermi network.

 ---